fredeerock/causeway/README.md

 - [ ] Fix landing page reference to theater
 - [ ] Fix Theater view so it refreshes on the proper section.
 - [x] Fix Theater view so its not just the last one that receives the colors
-- [ ] make last next button return to beginning
+- [x] Make last next button return to beginning